Swapcast Consummation with The Wondering Jews

 This transcript has been lightly edited for clarity.

 Donnell Alexander (00:06):

 Alex Halperin (00:08):

-This is the weedweek podcast.
-You can subscribe to our newsletters: WeedWeek, WeedWeek California and WeedWeek Canada at weedweek.net and you can find us on Twitter and Instagram at weed week news.
-Got any feedback we’d love to hear from you at firstname.lastname@example.org you can also subscribe or like us on Apple podcasts, SoundCloud, Stitcher, or your favorite platform.
+This is the WeedWeek podcast.
+You can subscribe to our free newsletters: WeedWeek, WeedWeek California and WeedWeek Canada all at weedweek.net, and you can find us on Twitter and Instagram @weedweeknews.
+Got any feedback?
+We’d love to hear from you at firstname.lastname@example.org, you can also subscribe or like us on Apple Podcasts, SoundCloud, Stitcher, or your favorite platform.

 Donnell Alexander (00:30):